-This year, consider the writing bar officially raised.
-Your child’s stories will amaze you, showing character development and dialogue.
+This year, your child’s stories will amaze you, showing character development and dialogue.
 Your child’s opinion pieces and informational writing will be more organized.
 With this new writing prowess, your child will be using more sophisticated language and better grammar.

 Building 3rd grade study skills

 Third graders are expected to use books, websites, and other digital sources to do research projects and to build knowledge about different topics — both on their own and as part of group work with their peers.
 But there’s a new skill to learn this year: taking notes.
 Third graders need to start writing down what they learn from each source they use, keeping track of the source name and page so they are able to find it again, and then practice sorting any evidence they find into relevant categories.

 3rd grade opinion pieces

-Of course your child has an opinion — and here’s how she learns to share it in writing!
-Opinion pieces will likely start with your child reading a couple of books and responding to what she’s learned.
-Your child should start her opinion piece by clearly introducing her topic, stating her opinion, and then giving multiple reasons to support her opinion.
-She should practice using linking words (e.g. because, therefore, since, for example) to connect her reasons to her opinion, and then end her writing with a conclusion.
+Of course your child has an opinion — and here’s how they learn to share it in writing!
+Opinion pieces will likely start with your child reading a couple of books and responding to what they’ve learned.
+Your child should start their opinion piece by clearly introducing the topic, stating their opinion, and then giving multiple reasons to support their opinion.
+Kids should practice using linking words (e.g. because, therefore, since, for example) to connect their reasons to their opinion, and then end their writing with a conclusion.

 3rd grade informative writing